hotepbubba/creator/README.md

 The first launch may take a while because the underlying models are downloaded automatically into the local cache directory on demand.

+## License

+This project is licensed under the Apache-2.0 License.
+See [LICENSE](LICENSE) for details.